creativescala/case-study-parser/docs/pages/optimization/benchmark.md

 3. `numberCharacterClassLoop` replaces the explicit conditional with a call to the `isDigit` method on `Char`; and
 4. `numberPatternStringBuilderLoop` measures the effect of using a `StringBuilder` instead of concatenating `Strings` in `numberPatternLoop`

+You can run the benchmarks using the following `sbt` commands:

+- `project benchmarks` to change into the benchmarks projects within sbt; and
+- `Jmh / run` to run the benchmarks with the default JMH settings.

+The benchmarks will take quite a while to run, which is good for getting accurate results but not for quick iteration of optimizations.
+The command `Jmh / run -h` will output the many arguments you can pass to JMH to change how it runs the benchmarks.
+Using `Jmh / run -i 1 -wi 1` will run many fewer iterations, giving results much faster at the cost of inaccuracy in measurements.

-Results from my benchmark run are given below.
-The absolute values don't matter.
-What is important is the relative differences in performance.
+Results from my benchmark run are below.
 I've ordered the results from slowest to fastest.
+The absolute values don't matter; what is important is the relative differences in performance.

+We can see:

+- the parser combinator approach is at least an order of magnitude slower than any other approach, suggesting the combinator library adds significant overhead;
+- using a `StringBuilder` is about twice as fast as concatenating `Strings`; and
+- using the character class method `isDigit` is a slight improvement over the explicit test.

 ```
 [info] Benchmark                                        Mode  Cnt        Score        Error  Units